sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * Compute Mordell-Weil groups of (many) elliptic curves using both invariants and algebraic 2-descents.
  * A wide range of number theoretic functions, e.g., euler_phi, primes enumeration, sigma, tau_qexp, etc.
  * Compute the number of points on an elliptic curve modulo p for all primes p less than a million in seconds.
- * Optimized implementation of the SEA point counting algorithm for counting points modulo p when p is large.
+ * Optimized implementation of the Schoof-Elkies-Atkin point counting algorithm for counting points modulo p when p is large.
  * An optimized modern quadratic Sieve for factoring integers n = p*q.
  * Modular symbols for general weight, character, Gamma1, and GammaH.
  * Modular forms for general weight >= 2, character, Gamma1, and GammaH.